-Sign Up or Log In to your personal Janssen CarePath Account so you can learn about your insurance coverage for INTELENCE® and find support to help you stay on track with your Janssen medication.
-Within your account you can:
+Sign Up or Log In to your personal Janssen CarePath Account at MyJanssenCarePath.com, so you can learn about your insurance coverage for INTELENCE®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment support.

-- INTELENCE® (etravirine) is a prescription HIV (human immunodeficiency virus) medicine that is used with other HIV medicines to treat HIV infection in adults and children 6 years of age and older.
-HIV is the virus that causes AIDS (acquired immune deficiency syndrome).
-INTELENCE® is a type of HIV medicine called a non-nucleoside reverse transcriptase inhibitor (NNRTI), also known as a non-nuke
+- INTELENCE® is a prescription medicine that is used in combination with other antiretroviral medicines to treat human immunodeficiency virus-1 (HIV-1) infection in adults and children 2 years of age and older, who have taken HIV-1 medicines in the past.
+HIV-1 is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).

-- It is not known if INTELENCE® is safe and effective in children less than 6 years of age
+- INTELENCE® is not recommended for use in children less than 2 years of age.

 INTELENCE® does not cure HIV infection or AIDS.
 You must stay on continuous HIV therapy to control your HIV infection and decrease HIV-related illnesses.

-Ask your healthcare professional if INTELENCE® is right for you.
+Ask your healthcare provider if INTELENCE® is right for you.

 What are the possible side effects of INTELENCE®?